Skip to content

 Scales vs. Balances – the basics.

-While the design and inner functions of a scale will vary between brands, size, and even country, they all work the same by calculating weight and measuring force.
-Essentially, the scale then measures the force (caused by gravity) of the load, converting the information to the reader.
-While scales are standard in grocery stores, industrial size weighing, and even in the bathroom, they’re used for precise measurements in the medical industry, through to weighing loads for transport and even the transport vehicles themselves.
+While scales' designs and inner functions vary between brands, sizes, and even countries, they all work the same way by calculating weight and measuring force.
+Essentially, the scale measures the force (caused by gravity) of the load and converts the information to the reader.
+While scales are standard in grocery stores, industrial-size weighing, and even the bathroom, they’re also used for precise measurements in the medical industry, weighing loads for transport and even the transport vehicles themselves.

 One of the earliest forms of measuring, a balance determines mass by physically balancing an unknown mass against a known mass – think of a see-saw.
 Mass is constant regardless of location.
 Today, most modern balance instruments typically use a force mechanism to create a balance by the force exerted by the unknown mass.
 To simplify, a balance compares an unknown sample to a known sample to neutralize the effect of gravity.
 Any changes in gravity due to location will affect both masses in the same way and negate the effect overall.